tdeekens/flopflip/readme.md

 Requires arguments of `clientSideId:string`, `user:object`.

+- The `adapter`
-- The `clientSideId` is your LaunchDarkly ID.
+- The `adapterArgs` object
-- The `user` object needs at least a `key` attribute.
-An anonymous `key` will be generated using `uuid4` when nothing is specified.
-The user object can contain additional data.
+  - Often with the before mentioned user object `user` object which often needs at least a `key` attribute

 #### `reducer` & `STATE_SLICE`